British imports of cheap medicines dry up as pound falls

 That import business is now being disrupted by the pound's big fall since Britons voted to leave the European Union in June, the head of the country's biggest drugmaker said on Wednesday.

-"What we are seeing is a deceleration of parallel trade," Andrew Witty, chief executive of GlaxoSmithKline (GSK.L), told reporters in a post-results call.
+"What we are seeing is a deceleration of parallel trade," Andrew Witty, chief executive of GlaxoSmithKline, told reporters in a post-results call.
 "If the pound remains suppressed or at these new lower levels, you would expect to see less import, more export."

 Parallel imports from lower-cost European countries can result in savings for Britain's National Health Service, since the trade may account for 25 to 30 percent of supplies of some popular medicines.